Balmain suburb profile

 Balmain rental market trends

-The rental market in Balmain has remained stable, with house rents holding steady at $1,200 per week over the past year, while unit rents have seen a modest increase of 3.4% to $750 per week.
-Balmain continues to attract renters with its charming village atmosphere and proximity to Sydney's CBD, making it a desirable location for both residents and investors.
+The rental market in Balmain has shown stability, with house rents holding steady at $1,200 per week over the past year.
+Unit rents have increased by 3.4% to $750 per week.
+With its charming village atmosphere and proximity to Sydney's CBD, Balmain continues to be a desirable location for renters seeking a balanced urban lifestyle.

 Suburbs near Balmain